-There are no doubt many beautiful places in Scotland, where you can settle and start your new life.
-Scotland offers a lot to everyone.
-If you’re a fan of hiking and sightseeing, you can do so every day, all day.
-If you’re into mysteries and castles, there are even more of those scattered throughout the country, including the notorious Loch Ness and its monster mystery.
+There are undoubtedly many beautiful places in Scotland where you can settle and start your new life.
+When considering the best places to live in Scotland, it’s clear the country has something for everyone.
+For fans of hiking and sightseeing, opportunities abound every day.
+If you’re intrigued by mysteries and castles, you’ll find plenty scattered throughout the country, including the infamous Loch Ness with its legendary monster.

 Edinburgh